(Originally posted February 2020)

 Why did I nurture this fantasy that the four of us would enjoy a nice dinner together?!
 I set myself up for disappointment every time.
 I felt more like a table referee or an interrogation lawyer than a mom relaxing with her dear ones.
 My husband often smiled a look of commiseration, as if to say, “Here we are at the dinner table – is this is what you wanted?!”

 Now, in the reflection of my empty-nest, rear-view mirror, my memories have softened around the edges.
 I miss the smiles and energy of teenagers around the table.
 My recall of the piercing whines and exclamatory disgusts has faded, as I remember my love for those teenagers.
 Previously, I told my husband that dinnertime was an eighteen-year training program and we would not be the beneficiaries.
 Not so sure how that is working out now, though.
 A recent phone call to my college student revealed that he was standing up and eating chips and salsa for dinner.
-My young adult daughter likes to cook and stand in the kitchen for meals when roommates are not available.
+My young adult daughter likes to cook, but often stands in the kitchen for meals instead of eating with roommates.

 Meanwhile, I had to let go of that perfect dinner fantasy long ago.
 My job is to love God first, and then to love and nurture my kids to the best of my God-given ability.